suve/lesserphp/docs/docs.md

 Now let's talk about the `double` function itself.

 Although a little verbose, the implementation gives us some insight on the type system.
-All values in **lessphp** are stored in an array where the 0th element is a string representing the type, and the other elements make up the associated data for that value.
+All values in **lesserphp** are stored in an array where the 0th element is a string representing the type, and the other elements make up the associated data for that value.